 Example.
-You bought machinery on December 4, 2004.
-On June 4, 2005, you traded this machinery for other machinery in a nontaxable exchange.
-On December 5, 2005, you sold
+You bought machinery on December 4, 2005.
+On June 4, 2006, you traded this machinery for other machinery in a nontaxable exchange.
+On December 5, 2006, you sold the machinery you got in the exchange.
+Your holding period for this machinery began on December 5, 2005.
+Therefore, you held it longer than 1 year.